Summer Camp Coordinator

 Dana’s passions are fueled by a desire to build connections to ourselves, to others, and to nature.
 Her love for the outdoors was ignited through her childhood summers spent at camp in the Boundary Waters Canoe Area in Minnesota.
 Her love for connecting with people guided her to a Bachelor’s Degree in International Relations at American University in Washington, DC.
 Blending her varied studies and experiences together led her to working in the conservation field as a Trail Crew Guide for high school students as well as a Desert Restorationist.
 Since 2007 Dana has been working as an outdoor educator, adventure guide and yoga teacher for various organizations around the globe.
 She joined Mt.
 Adams Institute as the Summer Program Coordinator in May of 2019.
 Dana’s free time is filled with yoga, surfing, dance, and cooking food from her garden.

-Camp: Botany Arts and Craft
+Camp: Botany Science and Crafts

 Andrea works as a botanist with the U.S Forest Service.
 She spends her time examining the flora and fauna of the Gifford Pinchot National Forest.
 She shares her wealth of information, love, and excitement for lichen with students and adults alike.
 Through her career as a botanist, she takes a deeper look at the myriad of micro communities that often go unseen beneath or feet.
 Andrea lives and works on the edge of the Gifford Pinchot in Trout Lake, Washington.